-Study Period: The ten-year time period evaluated in the RNA and the CRP.
+Study Period: The tenseven-year time period evaluated encompassing years 4 through 10 following the year in which the RNA is conducted, which is used in the RNA and the CRP.

 Target Year: The calendar year in which a Reliability Need arises, as determined by the ISO pursuant to Section 31.2.